TheGreatCorrine/Interview/BQ.md

 谈谈  (option 2) Traditional SDE:  then GenAI is amazing - wants to explore more.
 I have decided to learn some llm next year.

 下次问到自学的问题：stackoverflow / youtube

+### Hydro one:
+Hi, I’m Corrine, I'm pursuing a double major in Computer Science and Business Management at the University of Toronto.
+My academic and project experience has given me strong technical skills and IT management skills that I can contribute to the position.
+In my Computer Science courses, I often take on roles like Product Manager and Project Manager.
+I often manage the full development lifecycle, from the initial product design to development and deployment.
+For example, I am currently leading a team of 8 developers to develop a large-scale stock trading application for UofT.
+I wrote the product requirement document, showed my manager a one-year-long development plan, scheduled weekly meetings, tracked each person's progress, and managed workflows on GitHub."

+"I’ve also managed projects for U of T’s Risk Lab summer camp and served as a program coordinator for the Woodsworth College Mentorship Program.
+These experiences have strengthened my organizational skills and passion for seeing projects through from start to finish.
+I really enjoy collaborating with my teams and watching a project come together successfully.

+__a time when you noticed a process or something that can be improved and what did you do about it__ I also encountered a situation where I noticed a process that could be improved.
+While designing human resources management software for a startup, I discovered they were using AWS EC2, which was costing them $500 annually.
+Given that the startup had only about a dozen employees and low traffic, this expense was unnecessary.
+I researched alternatives and found that AWS Lambda would be a more cost-effective solution, offering scalable serverless architecture perfect for their needs.

+I prepared a detailed cost-benefit analysis comparing EC2 and Lambda.
+I visualized the data and made some dashboards highlighting potential savings and improved efficiency.
+I presented this to the CEO, explaining the technical benefits in simple terms and addressing potential concerns about migration and system performance.
+By demonstrating a clear understanding of both the technical and financial implications, I gained his trust, and he decided to implement the change.
+This switch significantly reduced their infrastructure costs and optimized their operations.

+- __how you work with a coworker of different background and personality__ I value working in teams with diverse backgrounds and personalities because it brings new perspectives and innovative ideas.
+Different strengths complement each other, and no one excels in all areas.
+While similar backgrounds offer shared expertise, they can limit problem-solving in unfamiliar areas.
+For example, in my first year when I was taking business courses, all of my teammates did not know how to handle data and no one knew how to use Python to streamline the data handling process.
+I ended up doing everything myself and we got an okay grade.
+They were very likely to have a low mark without me.

+For another example, which is actually a good example, when developing a stock trading application, I naturally led the business logic because of my finance background, while another teammate with four years of design experience handled the front-end tasks.
+We trusted her UI/UX expertise and gave her creative freedom to design a user-friendly interface.

+When it comes to personalities, I try to ask everyone about their workstyle preference and schedules.
+Every time when I schedule meetings, I try to accommodate everyone's time and make all of us feel comfortable.
+I believe the key to success is aligning everyone towards a common goal, respecting their work styles and expertise, and confidently delegating tasks.

+__a project that you’re proud of and steps you did to make it a success__

+__a failure and what you learnt from it__ interpret technical solutions to non-technical persons